 - Day 9: Golden Eagle Festival – Second day -- Award Ceremony

 - Day 11: Fly to Ulaanbaatar / Hustai National Park / HS khan resort

 - Day 12: Drive back to Ulaanbaatar / Cultural Show

-Golden Eagle Festival, Gobi Desert & Hustai National Park
+Golden Eagle Festival, Gobi Desert and Hustai National Park 13 days

 Price: On request

 This tour offers you to discover two enchanting regions of Mongolia: the Altai Mountains of Western Mongolia, where Kazakh ethnic group people celebrate their centuries old traditional culture of hunting with golden eagles, the Gobi Desert, the vast and dramatic desert in the world and visiting Hustai national park, home for re-introduced Przhevalsky horse or wild horse, ancestors of domesticated horses.

 This luxury journey starts from the Gobi, exploring diverse landscapes of alpine gorge of Yol valley, towering Singing sand dunes and the famed Flaming Cliffs, the legendary paleontological site opened by Dr. Roy Andrews Chapman who discovered in early 1920s the first nest of dinosaur eggs the world ever seen.